maliMirkec/personal-website/site/portfolio/pinecone.md

 ---
 layout: index
 title: Pinecone
-description: Pinecone is a managed database that provides infrastructure for ML applications that need to search and rank results based on similarity, such as recommendations, personalization, image search, and more.
+description: Pinecone is a managed database that provides the infrastructure for ML applications that need to search and rank results based on similarities, such as recommendations, personalization, image search, and more.
 thumbnail: pc_h99bkn
 link: //www.pinecone.io
 display: true